Josh's Blog

 Just Say No to Microsoft and HP

-Never again will I buy anything else from these two companies – and you shouldnt either.
+Never again will I buy from these two companies – and you shouldn’t either.
 Buy a mac, and buy a Brother printer.
-Yes they cost more – but Believe me they are worth it you wont turn back.
+Sure these companies (especially Apple) have also made some controversial moves in the past (ie. iphone battery sabotage) and yes they certainly cost more – but they are by far the best options I’ve come across over my many years of geeking.

 Nefarious Happenings at Intuit (w audio)